Quadratic Chabauty and rational points I: p-adic heights: Selmer varieties and mixed extensions

 A natural analogue of Nekov\'a\v r's construction is to start with the input of a cohomology class $\chi $ in $H^1 (G_T ,\mathbb{Q}_p )$, and to define, at all primes $v$ in $T_0$, an algebraic function

 which, restricted to $H^1 (G_v ,\mathbb{Q}_p (1))$, is simply the cup product with $\chi $.

-Given a splitting of the Hodge filtration, one may certainly do this, but from the point of view of finding equations for Selmer varieties, it is better to have a construction with some kind of linearity properties analogous to those of the global height pairing.
+Given a splitting of the Hodge filtration, one may define such a function, but in order to determine equations for Selmer varieties, it is better to have a construction with some kind of linearity properties analogous to those of the global height pairing.
 For this reason, in this section we define a way to embed $\Sel (U)$ into $H^1 _{\mathcal{\st }}(G_T ,U(\mathbb{Q}_p ,V,\mathbb{Q}_p (1))$ via twisting.
 We then apply Nekov\'a\v r's construction, giving (via composition) local functions $\Sel (U)\to \mathbb{Q}_p$.
-Note that if $\mathbb{Q}_p (1)$ is replaced by a different Galois representation $W$ of motivic weight $-2$ arising in $U[2]$, one may mimic Nekov\'a\v r's construction with the cohomology class $\chi $ replaced by a cohomology class in $H^1 (G_T ,W^* (1))$ which is nontrivial and noncrystalline at $\mathfrak{p}$ (assuming one can prove such a class exists).
-This will be pursued in future work.
+Note that if $\mathbb{Q}_p (1)$ is replaced by a different Galois representation $W$ of motivic weight $-2$ arising in $U[2]$, one may mimic Nekov\'a\v r's construction with the cohomology class $\chi $ replaced by a cohomology class in $H^1 (G_T ,W^* (1))$ which is nontrivial and noncrystalline at $\mathfrak{p}$, assuming one can prove such a class exists.
+This is developed in the sequel to this paper \cite{balakrishnan2017quadratic}.